saintmalik/blog.saintmalik.me/docs/fix-docusaurus-solutions.md

 ## Autoreload while in localhost

-Auto reload docusaurus in loaclhoste using `yarn start`
+Auto reload docusaurus in loaclhost using `yarn start` and `npm start`

 ## Add captions to blog images